Hey There, Fellow Tree Hugger!

 It may be hard to believe, but many children, even those who love playing outside, don’t realize that nature and all its components continue to exist and even thrive after dark.
 Well, they realize it, but they don’t really think about it.
 The ideas presented in this post are just a few ways to make them think about it…and have fun in the process.

 Hopefully these simple, nighttime experiments have provided encouragement for you to take on a few backyard nature adventures of your own.
-If so, tell me about your experiences in the comments section below.
 Enjoy nature at night!